semaver/core-stack/docs/media/README-1.md

 **Examples Setup**: We are trying to develop software that will automatically add getters & setters to the class properties.
 Let's have a look at how the **`reflector`** package and its built-in [Annotation Decorators](#annotation-decorators) can help us with it.

 ## Examples Setup Preparation
-Since our sample software should add getters & setters to the class property, let's define an example method that we can use for this purposes:
+Since our sample software should add getters & setters to the class property, let's define an example method that we can use for these purposes:

 ```ts
 //Example function how to add accessors to the class property